knime-ip/knip-externals/README.md

         <attachSource>false</attachSource>
     </artifact>
 ```
- __External dependencies with a custom name:__ Sometimes you need to depend on osgi bundles that are not shipped with this update site, but provided otherwise, e.g. by th KNIME target platform, where they might have a different bundle id from the one infered by this tool.
+ __External dependencies with a custom name:__ Sometimes you need to depend on osgi bundles that are not shipped with this update site, but provided otherwise, e.g. by the KNIME target platform, where they might have a different bundle id from the one inferred by this tool.
 You can specify such a custom bundleId as follows:
 ```xml
 <dependencies>
     ...